smokingpun/smokingpun.github.io/_posts/2013-12-03-Stumbling-Across-Content-Strategy.markdown

 ---
 layout: post
-title:  "Stumbling Across Content Strategy"
+title:  "Stumbling across Content Strategy"
 date:   2013-12-03
 categories: blog
 metadescription: I discovered content strategy in 2013.
 Read on to find out why it's so much more fun than copywriting.